How do I make a bespoke order?

 What is the installation procedure?

 If the access is through the house (back garden install), you will need to ensure that a responsible person is at your home for the duration of the installation, which usually takes between 3 to 4 hours.
-If there is a side access or the shed is to be sited in a front garden, it is not essential you are at home during the installation once you have confirmed the location for the shed with you.
+If there is a side access or the shed is to be sited in a front garden, it is not essential you are at home during the installation once you have confirmed the location for the shed with us.
 We use cordless power tools so won’t need access to your house.
-Any parking permits or cups of tea are naturally gratefully received.
+Any parking permits are gratefully received.

 Do you offer free site visits?